-ORDINANCE NO. 2020-\\\\
+ORDINANCE NO. 2023-

-AN ORDINANCE OF THE BOARD OF COUNTY COMMISSIONERS OF NASSAU COUNTY, FLORIDA, BANNING THE RETAIL SALE OF DOGS, CATS OR RABBITS FROM A COMMERCIAL ESTABLISHMENT OR FROM A PUBLIC ROADWAY, COMMON AREA OR FLEA MARKET; PROVIDING FOR EXCEPTIONS FOR ANIMAL SHELTERS, ANIMAL WELFARE ORGANIZATIONS AND ADOPTION OF ANIMALS; REQUIRING A CERTIFICATE OF SOURCE; PROVIDING FOR PENALTIES; PROVIDING FOR REPUBLICATION IN THE CODE OF ORDINANCES, SEVERABILITY AND AN EFFECTIVE DATE.
+AN ORDINANCE OF THE BOARD OF COUNTY COMMISSIONERS OF FLORIDA, AMENDING NASSAU COUNTY, CHAPTER 18 1/2 OCCUPATIONAL LICENSE TAXES AND MISCELLANEOUS BUSINESS REGULATIONS.
+AT ARTICLE I. IN GENERAL.
+AT SECTION 181/2-4.
+RETAIL SALE OF DOGS AND CATS.
+OF THE CODE OF ORDINANCES, IN ORDER TO BAN THE RETAIL SALE OF RABBITS; PROVIDING FOR EXCEPTIONS FOR ANIMAL SHELTERS, ANIMAL WELFARE ORGANIZATIONS AND ADOPTION OF ANIMALS; REQUIRING A CERTIFICATE OF SOURCE; PROVIDING FOR PENALTIES; PROVIDING FOR SEVERABILITY AND AN EFFECTIVE DATE.

-WHEREAS, pursuant to Article VII, Section 2 of the Florida Constitution and chapter 125 of the Florida Statutes, Nassau County is authorized and required to protect the public health, safety and welfare of its citizens and has the power and authority to enact regulations for valid governmental purposes that are not inconsistent with general or special law; and
+WHEREAS, pursuant to Article VIII, Section (1)(f) of the Florida Constitution and chapter 125 of the Florida Statutes, Nassau County is authorized and required to protect the public health, safety and welfare of its citizens and has the power and authority to enact regulations for valid governmental purposes that are not inconsistent with general or special law; and commercial "puppy mills" and "kitten factories"; and